AnimeKaizoku/OCloud/fix-xrdp-config.md

 # xrdp config issue
-sometimes happens sometimes you break things in xrdp configurations, at this point, you will encounter errors such as this:
+sometimes happens you break things in xrdp configurations, at this point, you will encounter errors such as this:

 ![image](resources/Screenshot%20at%202022-05-02%2020-26-44.png)